onzfonz/comp227/src/content/8/en/part8d.md

   gameCount: 1538,
   description: "A way better Game Boy Advance System",
   colors: ["Platinum Silver", "Cobalt Blue", "Onyx"],
-  kind: "special"
+  category: "special"
 }
 ```

 Then add that interface to the type union `Handheld` and add corresponding data to the `companyHandhelds` variable.
 Now, if you have not modified your `Content` component correctly, you should get an error,
 because you have not yet added support for the fourth handheld type.
-Do the necessary changes to `Content`, so that all attributes for the new handheld also get rendered and that the compiler doesn't produce any errors.
+Implement the necessary changes to `Content`, so that all attributes for the new handheld also get rendered and that the compiler doesn't produce any errors.

 The result might look like the following: